pitonneux/website/README.md

 - install all required gems
 - create and setup your databse
 - cleanup logs and temporary files

-### Setting environment variables

-We use cloudinary for image hosting.
-You can sign up for a [free cloudinary account](https://cloudinary.com/users/register/free) to get API keys for local development and testing.
-You'll need to set the environment variables `CLOUDINARY_API_KEY` and `CLOUDINARY_API_SECRET` to use image uploading.

 ### Starting your server